 We envision the regeneration of our economic relations to each other and to our shared ecology through applied agroceological methods of land use and development within the framework of food sovereignty.

-We will achieve this by providing a transitional process for aspiring landworkers to pursue a land based livelihood and develop the skills and training to build and maintain their own low-imapct home.
+We will achieve this by providing a transitional process for aspiring landworkers to pursue a land based livelihood and develop the skills and training to build and maintain their own low-imapact home.

 The concept of co-sufficiency is central to this proposal.
 We affirm the economic and social benefits of co-operativist strategies of shared resource use and production.

-To this end our co-sufficient cabin cluster model provides a blueprint for an adaptable and efficient development strategy to achieve the transition to a regenerative economy within the ecological resource boundraries of our one planet.
+To this end, our co-sufficient cabin cluster model provides a blueprint for an adaptable and efficient development strategy to achieve the transition to a regenerative economy within the ecological resource boundaries of our one planet.